sleeptoken/zettelkasten/Scanning and Networks.md

 #### Creating custom Packet

-The attacker creates and sends custom TCP packets to scan the intended target beyond the IDS/Firewall various packet crafting tools can be used namely, Colasoft packet builder, NetScanTools Pro etc. Packet crafting tools craft and send packet streams using different protocols at different transfer rates.
+The attacker creates and sends custom TCP packets to scan the intended target beyond the IDS/Firewall
+- various packet crafting tools can be used namely, Colasoft packet builder, NetScanTools Pro etc.
+- Packet crafting tools craft and send packet streams using different protocols at different transfer rates.
+#### Randomizing Host Order

+The attacker scans the number of hosts in the target network in a random order to scan the intended target that is lying beyond the firewall.
+The option used by Nmap to scan with a random host order is `--randomize-hosts`.

+This technique instructs Nmap to shuffle each group of 16384 hosts before scanning with slow timing options, thus making the scan less notable to network monitoring systems and firewalls.
+If larger group sizes are randomized, the `PING_GROUP_SZ` should be increased in `nmap.h` and it should be compiled again.

+Another method can be followed by generating the target IP list with the list scan command `-sL -n -oN <filename>` and then randomizing it with a Perl script and providing the whole list to Nmap using the `-iL` command.
+### Sending Bad checksums

+The attacker sends packets with bad or bogus TCP/UDP checksums to the intended target to avoid certain firewall rule sets.
+- TCP/UDP checksums are used to ensure data integrity.
+Sending packets with incorrect checksums can help attackers to acquire information from improperly configured systems by checking for any response.
+- If there is a response, then it is from the IDS or firewall, which did not verify the obtained checksum.
+- If there is no response or the packets are dropped, then it can be inferred that the system is configured.

+Note:
+This technique instructs Nmap to send packets with invalid TCP, UDP, or SCTP checksums to the target host.
+The option used by Nmap is `--badsum`
+### Proxy servers

 ### References
 M3 - CEHv13